 Can you paint carbon fiber?
 Why should you paint carbon fiber?
-Stay with me as I give a detailed information on painting of graphite fiber.
+Well, you should know that painting carbon fiber is not the same as painting the body of a car and in this post, I have detailed information on painting carbon fiber.

 Carbon fiber is a rigid construction and lightweight material; that’s why many engineers favor it over steel during manufacturing.